Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 For a NEW_ACTIVATION, this JSON typically includes the following pieces:

 * Transaction type (i.e., NEW_ACTIVATION).

 * Region ID for the country in which the device and/or service will be used.
-This can be obtained via the **/regions** endpoint.
+This ID can be obtained via the **/regions** endpoint.

 * The postal code for the zone in which the device and/or service will be used.
 (Note: this is only required when the selected region is the United States of America.)

 * Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, features, and/or accessories).
-These IDs can be obtained via the catalog endpoints (**/catalog/devices**, **/catalog/plans**, **/catalog/features**, **/catalog/accessories**).
+These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/features**, **/catalog/accessories**).
+  * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.

 * All required and optional order properties.
 Refer to the <a href="/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.

 * Shipping information.
 (Required when order includes physical items).
-Refer to the <a href="/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping informtion block for your order.
+Refer to the <a href="/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping components that are required for your order.

 Here is an example of what the fully-assembled request body JSON might look like: